 Call it by any name, but its effect is detrimental to any business—and you don't want yours to be next.

-Unfortunately, if you were to do a Google Search of Bookkeeper theft, this year alone you will find endless pages of bookkeeping fraud stories, and they are far too many to include in this post.
+Unfortunately, if you were to do a Google Search of Bookkeeper theft, you would find endless pages of bookkeeping fraud stories, and they are far too many to include in this post.

 Detection of embezzlement is difficult when your bookkeeper is the culprit, as they have the knowledge and ability to manipulate your financial records and books.
 If you have suspicions your bookkeeper may be stealing, look for tell-tale signs.

 Be alert to warning signs in employee behavior

 It’s important to remember the human factor in fraud.

 Fraudulent acts can be triggered by external factors in an employee’s life, such as personal debt and other financial pressures due to medical bills, a spouse losing a job, or an ailing parent moving in.
 There can also be other factors, such as drug or alcohol use, gambling or an inability to curb spending.
 These issues can, in some cases, be accompanied by a change in behavior.

 Change in Habits